dmmagdal/WikipediaEnSearch/README.md

                  - 68 GB RAM
                  - 3x Nvidia P100 GPU cards at 16GB VRAM each
                  - 1 TB HDD storage
              - I leveraged multiprocessing with all available cores for the preprocessing work in this repo's `preprocess.py`.
+It took around 2 weeks to complete the preprocessing step with all available cores.

 ### Setup